SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   A failable initializer can also delegate to a non-failable initializer.
+   A failable initializer can also delegate to a nonfailable initializer.
    Use this approach if you need to need to add a potential failure state to an existing initialization process that does not otherwise fail.